 Your minimum viable product is a great way to validate and test your idea with your future customer base.
 But before you even get to that point, you need to start with your audience and target market.
 Doing market research before you start building your MVP can help:

-Once you know who your users are and what they need, you can move to step 2: determining just one problem to solve first.
+Once you know who your users are and what they need, you can move to step two: determining just one problem to solve first.

 2. Define your problem to be solved

-Once you’ve validated your idea with your target audience, you need to define the exact problem your MVP will solve.
-After all, even with a V1 MVP, the goal is not to create your fully-fledged vision.
-It’s to build the first version of that product, starting with a single problem and solving it well for the user.
+Once you’ve validated your idea with your target audience, define the exact pain point your MVP will address — you’re starting with one problem and solving it well, not building your complete vision.
 You can build up from there.

-3. Determine the key features and functionality needed for an MVP that solves your target problem
+3. Determine the key features and functionality for your MVP

-Once you’ve chosen the core problem your MVP will solve, you'll be in a good place to determine the key features and functionality to include in your minimum viable product.
+Once you’ve chosen the core problem your MVP will solve, you’ll be in a good place to determine the key features and functionality to include.

-Start by visually outlining the user flow, step-by-step.
+Start by visually outlining the user flow.
 As you do so, you can answer questions like:

 A product roadmap can give you a visual framework for determining which features are essential for the current iteration.

-You can also think about features and functionality in terms of user stories and pain points, as Rodrig Naska, Product Lead at Revido recommended to us:
+You can also think about features and functionality in terms of user stories and pain points, as Rodrig Naska recommends:

 “The most important step in building an MVP ... involves understanding your target users’ pain points and ensuring that the MVP directly solves this problem in the simplest way possible.